ForModLabUHel/forClimate/README_mottiprebas.md

    - To install Rprebasso from the local download directory:
       - install.packages('Rprebasso',repos=NULL,type='sources')
 + forClimate: This project.
 Download from GitHub.

-Python and R/RStudio are available from Luke Software Center.

 Create Python virtual environment (e.g. with the name *mottiprebas*):